dailystory/docs/articles/integrations/zapier/gotowebinar.md

 	description: 'Setting up GoToWebinar integration with DailyStory using Zapier' }
 # DailyStory + GoToWebinar integration using Zapier
-Using DailyStory's [Zapier integration](/integrations/zapier/) you can connect many differnt types of applications together.
+Using DailyStory's [Zapier integration](/integrations/zapier/) you can connect many different types of applications together.

 The DailyStory + [GoToWebinar](https://www.gotomeeting.com/webinar) integration shares registrant and attendee data with your DailyStory campaign.
 It eliminates the need to export/import CSV lead data from your GoToWebinar meetings.